-Directors can only be appointed following selection by the Nomination Committee and approval by the Board and must be elected by the shareholders at the Annual General Meeting following their appointment.
-The focus of the Board, through the Nomination Committee, is to maintain a Board comprising the relevant expertise, quality and experience required by Ryanair to advance the Company and shareholder value.
-During the financial year the Nomination Committee identified candidates whose character, expertise and experience in the aviation sector was known to the Company.
-The candidates were subsequently appointed to the Board.
+Directors are appointed following selection by the Nomination Committee and approval by the Board and must be elected by the shareholders at the following Annual General Meeting.
+The focus of the Board, through the Nomination Committee, is to maintain a Board with the relevant expertise, quality and experience required by Ryanair to advance the Company and shareholder value.
+Roisin Brennan was appointed to the Board in May 2018.
 Ryanair recognises the benefits of diversity, including gender diversity.
-Ryanair recognises the importance of balance and offers equal opportunities to all candidates and potential candidates, irrespective of gender.
-Ryanair's Articles of Association require that all of the directors retire and offer themselves for re-election within a three-year period.
-All directors (including Mike O'Brien who was appointed to the Board on May 20, 2016) with the exception of John Leahy who stepped down on May 20, 2016, will be offering themselves for re-election at the AGM on September 14, 2016.
+Ryanair's Articles of Association require that all of the Directors retire and offer themselves for re-election within a three-year period.
+All Directors will be offering themselves for re-election at the AGM on September 19, 2019.